ryguy2k4/xc-routes/README.md

 **Solution**: Detect abnormally large gaps between consecutive points on a track using a threshold of 10 $\sigma$.

 ## Categorizations to Make

 ### Types of Run
-#### Easy Run
+#### Normal Run
 Easy runs are 30-45 minutes at a moderate pace and often follow typical routes.

-#### Double
-A double is a second run in a single day, separated by a large time period.
-The data indicates that a separation of 5 hours is a clean cutoff.
-Both runs can be considered as a double.

 #### Long Run
 Long runs are at least 50 minutes long and often follow typical routes.

 #### Workout
 Multiple segments of a workout get complicated.
 A workout consists of a single warmup segment, one or more workout segments, and a single cooldown segment (this could be further complicated by accidental splits).
 The warmup and cooldown segments should be flagged as such for later use in understanding the data.
 The workout segments should be combined together, having their track lines merged, and the activity should be flagged as a workout.
 Warmup and cooldown segments can be identified by their short length, typical routes, and by the fact that they precede or follow a workout.
 Workout segments can be identified by their faster pace or greater elevation change, and by the fact that they are preceeded by a warmup and followed by a cooldown.

-#### Race
-A race is short, fast, and accompanied by a warmup and cooldown.
-Most races were not recorded by my watch, but a small number were, along with unoffical time trials.

 ### Route
 Routes are segements of tracks that show up time and time again across the dataset.
 My strategy for route classification is to first do a pass of unsupervised clustering in order to see what all the routes are.
 Then, I will use the results to construct a training dataset.
 For each route, I will pick a single track line that best exemplifies that particular route.
 Then I will run a supervised learning algorithm to classify the routes in the entire dataset.
 A single run may contain more than one route, since sometimes routes are chained together.

-* School
-    * Lake Loop
-    * Dog Leg
-    * Persimmon
-    * Buddy's
-    * Duke's
-    * River Trail
-    * Cornerstone
-    * K's Loop
-* Home
-* Mount Saint Mary's
-* Leroy Oakes
-    * Course
-* Great West
-* Potowatomie
-    * Double Tunnel
-* Meets

 ### Year
 * Freshman